 THE WANDERERS ARE:

 As a young broadcast journalist in South Africa in the early 1990s, Catherine was dispatched on her first proper overseas jaunt: a political press trip to Kenya.
 She drank her first gin and tonic at Nairobi’s Norfolk Hotel, and stayed in a suite-with-a-view at the Mount Kenya Safari Club.
 With her appetite for travel thus whet, she set about remedying her lack of worldliness by gallivanting far and wide, and collecting stories as she went.
 She’s now visited around 60 countries, and has won awards for her writing on four continents.
-In 2017 she was named the Australian Society of Travel Writers’ Travel Writer of the Year, was an Explore Canada Awards of Excellence winner (Culinary Category) and received a Kennedy Award for Outstanding Journalism.
+In 2017 and 2018 she was named the Australian Society of Travel Writers’ Travel Writer of the Year.
+In 2017 was an Explore Canada Awards of Excellence winner (Culinary Category) and received a Kennedy Award for Outstanding Journalism in both 2017 and 2018.

 Back when a “gap year” was unheard of, 17-year-old Diana ignored parental concerns, threw her wanderlust into a backpack and headed for adventures in Israel and Europe.
 A career as a journalist over three decades has been regularly peppered with escapades for the sake of sanity.
 She currently works as Qantas Magazine’s Canberra restaurant writer, media liaison coordinator at the National Museum of Australia and media adviser for a group of regional Australian universities.
 She was previously Arts Editor of The Canberra Times.